 Greyhound Racing Victoria (GRV) is a Microchip Registry licenced under the Domestic Animals Act 1994.

-All GRV-registered greyhounds are microchipped and registered on the GRV Microchip Registry as puppies, and this includes both racing greyhounds that are in the care of GRV registered participants, and retired greyhounds that have been re-homed into the community.
+All Victorian born greyhounds are microchipped and registered on the GRV Microchip Registry as puppies, and this includes both racing greyhounds in the care of GRV registered participants, and retired greyhounds that have been re-homed into the community.

 The GRV Microchip Registry keeps a record of the current ownership details of the greyhound, which enables local council, shelters, and pounds to make swift contact with the current owner should the greyhound become lost.
 As such, it is very important that the contact details recorded on the GRV Microchip Registry are kept up to date.